 At EPIC we want everyone to be well prepared and have the best chance at finding job success.
 Some people may be ready to join the workplace straight away.
 Others may need additional training to ensure they have the right skills and confidence to succeed.
-Education Assist (our Registered Training Organisation) can help people with chronic pain to learn new skills that will them for the right job.

 Workplace arrangements are also important to consider when re-entering the workforce.
 Flexible working arrangements may help people with chronic pain manage workplace demands.
 People with chronic pain should decide if they prefer to work full-time, part-time, or on a casual roster.
 These flexible workplace arrangements can help manage workplace burnout and strain, and lead to meaningful and sustainable employment.